-Romano-Smith, S., Wood, G. Roberts, J. W., Coyles, G. & Wakefield, C. J. The Effect of Action Observation and Motor Imagery Combinations on Upper Limb Kinematics and EMG during Dart Throwing.
-Manuscript submitted to Scandinavian Journal of Medicine & Science in Sports
+Romano-Smith, S., Wood, G. Roberts, J. W., Coyles, G. and Wakefield, C. J. The Effect of Action Observation and Motor Imagery Combinations on Upper Limb Kinematics and EMG during Dart Throwing.
+Manuscript submitted to Scandinavian Journal of Medicine and Science in Sports

 Theme: Nutrition and Food Science

 Research within the Food and Nutritional Sciences theme is focused on the interrelationship between food, nutrition, and health.
 Our research aims to better understand how diets, foods and food components influence the health and wellbeing of individuals and populations.
 Our studies cut across the Food and Nutritional Sciences to help understand the complex relationships between food environments, food choice behaviours, nutrient intake and physical activity.
 Our research interests and expertise include fundamental aspects of how nutrients influence health and susceptibility to disease (from clinical, public health and personalised perspectives); the development and evaluation of interventions designed to improve food choice behaviours, physical activity, and health (including dietary assessment and measuring food environments); as well as interests in food quality management, food product development, and the sustainable production of healthy and nutritious foods.